AiseOsadolor/JBM-001/README.txt

-This is a website online deployment for quality assurance purposes, and inputs from the would be consumers.
+This is an online deployment of a website for quality assurance purposes, and inputs from the would-be consumers.
-Osadolor, Aise